Murder Mystery Game AI

 • Role clarity: Suspects, detectives, and witnesses receive tailored documents

-• Replay value: Players want to keep authentic-looking files as party souvenirs
+• Replay value: Players may want to keep authentic-looking files as party souvenirs

 • Social sharing: Vintage files photograph beautifully for Instagram and TikTok (essential for modern party planning)